creanero/beamModelTester/comparison_module/function_docs/file_reading_functions.md

             4. Reads the XX, XY and YY values from the file by the indices and appends them to their respective lists
             5. Increments the Frequency index
         3. Increments the Time index
+    7. If the modes are set to crop this particular dataframe
+        1. Crop the data using the crop_vals function
+    8. If the modes are set to normalise this particular dataframe
+        1. Crop the data using the normalise_data function
-    7. Creates a dataframe from the lists
+    9. Creates a dataframe from the lists
-    8. Returns the Dataframe
+    10. Returns the Dataframe
 4. Returns the Dataframe